naveengoyal1503/autoplugin-ai/plugins/Affiliate_Booster_Pro/README.md

 # Affiliate Booster Pro

-Affiliate Booster Pro is a comprehensive affiliate marketing WordPress plugin that lets you create affiliate programs, track referrals, and manage earnings with ease.
+Turn your visitors into revenue drivers by enabling affiliate link creation, tracking, and commission management with gamified incentives.

 ## Features

-- Easy affiliate registration and management from WordPress admin
-- Unique affiliate codes for tracking referrals
+- Generate unique affiliate codes automatically for users.
-- Referral tracking via URL parameters and cookies
-- Automatic referral and earnings increment on conversion
-- Shortcode to generate affiliate referral links
+- Easy shortcode to create tracked affiliate links.
+- Track clicks and conversions with session safety.
+- Built-in simple commission calculation (default 10%).
-- Simple admin interface displaying affiliates with stats
+- Affiliate dashboard shortcode with stats and payout request.
-- Lightweight, single-file plugin for fast performance
+- Admin panel to view top affiliates and stats.
+- Freemium functionality: basic tracking free, with potential to add premium features.

 ## Installation

-1. Upload `affiliate-booster-pro.php` to your `/wp-content/plugins/` directory.
+1. Upload `affiliate-booster-pro.php` to your WordPress plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. The plugin will create a database table for affiliates on activation.
+3. The plugin creates a database table on activation to store affiliate data.
+4. Newly registered users receive a unique affiliate code automatically.

 ## Setup

-- Navigate to the **Affiliate Booster** menu in the WordPress admin.
-- Add new affiliates by entering their email and unique affiliate code.
-- Provide your affiliates with their referral URL: `[your-site-url]/?ref=affiliate_code`.
+- Use `[affiliate_link code="AFFCODE"]Link Text[/affiliate_link]` shortcode to create an affiliate link.
+- Users can embed their affiliate code in their links.
+- Use `[affiliate_stats]` shortcode to display current logged-in user's affiliate stats.

 ## Usage

-- Use the shortcode `[abp_affiliate_link code="affiliate_code"]` anywhere on your site to generate a referral URL link.
+- Place affiliate link shortcode in posts, pages, or widgets.
-- Track conversions by directing users to pages like `/thank-you-for-purchase` where referrals increment automatically.
+- Track visitor clicks and conversions automatically.
-- Review affiliates, referrals, and earnings from the admin panel.
+- To record conversions, integrate the provided PHP function `AffiliateBoosterPro::record_conversion($amount)` where purchases or signups happen.
+- Admins can view affiliate leaderboard and stats in WP admin under Affiliate Booster Pro menu.
+- Users can request payout through their dashboard shortcode form.

-## Monetization Model
+## Monetization

-The plugin offers core functionalities for free.
-You can monetize by offering premium features such as:
-- Advanced multi-level commissions
-- Detailed analytics dashboard
-- Priority support and consulting
-- API and third-party service integrations
+- Basic tracking is free.
+- Premium versions can add automated payout gateways, enhanced analytics, and gamification.
+- Supports subscription or one-time licensing models for premium features.

 ## Support

-For assistance, open an issue on the plugin's official support forum or contact the development team.
+For support, bug reports, or feature requests, open a ticket on the plugin repository or contact the author.

----
-Affiliate Booster Pro is designed to help WordPress site owners grow revenue through affiliate marketing seamlessly and effectively.